-In 2019, the Company established the 2019 Plan, under which the Company may grant options and restricted stock to its employees and certain non-employees.
+In 2019, the Company established the 2019 Equity and Incentive Plan (the "2019 Plan"), under which the Company is allowed to grant options and restricted stock to its employees and non-employees.
 The maximum number of shares of common stock reserved for issuance under the 2019 Plan is 4,042,408 shares.

-The Company may grant options to purchase authorized but unissued shares of the Company's common stock.
 Options granted under the 2019 Plan include incentive stock options that can be granted only to the Company's employees and non-statutory stock options that can be granted to the Company's employees, consultants, advisors and directors.
 The 2019 Plan also permits the Company to issue restricted stock awards.
+Unless earlier terminated by the Board, the 2019 Plan will terminate on the tenth anniversary of the effective date.
+As of March 31, 2023, options to purchase 2,570,013 shares of common stock and 832,873 restricted stock units were outstanding under the 2019 Plan and zero shares remained available for future issuance under the 2019 Plan.